 Are you bear aware?

 When in bear country the most important thing is to be aware of your surroundings, look at them from a bear’s perspective, and always keep your distance from bears.
-Information courtesy of the Grizzly Bear Outreach Project.
+More "bear aware" information can be found at Western Wildlife Outreach's website.
+Or in the video below from our friend Chris Morgan.

 • Enjoy the experience of watching bears from a safe distance.
 Never approach a bear.